-3.1 Effect of Variety under Irrigated Conditions
+3.1 Effect of Variety on Seed Yield under Irrigated and Rainfed Conditions at Pantnagar (UA)

-Sunflower (Helianthus annuus L.) belongs to the family compositae.
+Sunflower (Helianthus annuus L.) belongs to the family Compositae.
 It is an annual, erect and herbacious plant with leaves simple, alternate with stout petioles and lanceolate in shape.
 Leaves are rough on both surfaces.
 A single head produces 350 to 2000 seeds.
 Seeds are pointed at base and round at end.
 Colour of the seed varies from black to white but brown, striped or, mottled seed may also occur.

-Data given in table-1 shows that plant height was found maximum in case of variety DRSF-108 which produced higher seed mean yield kg/ha (182.6 kg/ha) follwed by TNAUSUF-7 (1738.5kg/ha) under irrigated conditions.Variety GAUSUF-15 performed better (1210.9 kg/ha) at pantnagar.
-Irrigation might increased yield potential of the crop.
-Effect of irrigation was also observed on the yield performance of the crop (Singh & Gupta, 2002; Singh 2004).
+Data given table-1 shows that variety DRSF-108 higher seed yield (1780.5, 1860.8 kg/ha) follwed by TNAUSUF-7 (1750.1, 1720.6) kg/ha under irrigated conditions.
+Under rainfed conditions GAUSUF-15 performed better (1210.9) kg/ha at pantnagar.
+Irrigation might increase yield potential of the crop.
+Effect of irrigation was also observed Singh and Gupta (2002), and Singh (2004).